ourresearch/openalex-docs/api-entities/works/work-object/README.md

 _List:_ List of [`Authorship`](authorship-object.md) objects, each representing an author and their institution.
 [Limited to](../../authors/limitations.md) the first 100 authors to maintain API performance.

+For more information, see the [Authorship object](./authorship-object.md) page.

 ```json
 authorships: [
     // first authorship object: